 Okay, so what is an opportunity cost?
 Originally defined in terms of economics, opportunity costs are the calculated benefits gained or lost in terms of the trade-off of one thing for another.
-Using the choice to live in the country as an example: the opportunity cost of living in the wild might include #1 Difficulty getting high speed internet for your new online business; #2 Lack of cultural and social events to attend; and #3 Opportunities for making new friends.
-Of course, depending upon what’s important to you, you can easily come up with the opportunity costs that not living in the country offer you as well.
-While opportunity costs can boil down to dollar amounts, they just as often work out to being the benefits lost or gained (visible or hidden) whenever any choice is made in any direction.
+Using the choice to live in the country as an example: the opportunity cost of living in the wild might include: difficulty getting high speed internet for your new online business; lack of cultural and social events to attend; and few opportunities for making new friends.
+Of course, depending upon what’s important to you, you can easily come up with the opportunity costs of not living in the country offer you as well.
+While opportunity costs can boil down to dollar amounts, they just as often work out to being the benefits lost or gained, visible or hidden, whenever any choice is made in any direction.
 And that is precisely why they are so valuable.

 - How do we want to live in the future?
 (What fit our values and concerns?)

 - What were we willing to trade our time and energy for in the future?